syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Supported-Formulas/Web-Formulas.md

-The `Webservice` function returns data from a web service on the Internet or Intranet.
+The `Filterxml` function returns specific data from XML content by using the specified xpath.

 **Syntax:**